Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: INTRODUCTION

-In this work, we focus on the transfer of the negative logarithm of the target distribution into the learned potential, which should be the case in any physical systems.
-This leads us to propose a fixed-kinetic version of NHF where the kinetic-energy term in the Hamiltonian is set to its true form in classical mechanics, where momenta follow a Gaussian distribution.
-We also discuss the impact of the hyperparameters on such transfer and study the overall robustness of NHF towards the choice of the numerical integration scheme and of the prior distributions.
-In more details, this work provides the following four main contributions: \begin{itemize} \item We introduce a fixed-kinetic version of NHF that, thanks to the Hamiltonian evolution, enhances interpretability of the model and does so at a cheaper computational price. \item We analyze the effect of multiple parameters of the architecture on sampling a 2-dimensional multimodal distribution and show that NHF is robust to the choice of hyper-parameters, especially the fixed-kinetic model. \item We show that the choice of prior has an influence on the learned dynamics.
-The fixed-kinetic model also allows better robustness to the choice of prior distribution. \item Finally, aside from Generative modeling, flow-based models have been shown to be suited as inference algorithms \cite{NF_for_variational_inference, ConditionalNF}.
+We focus here precisely on the transfer of the negative logarithm of the target distribution into the learned potential, which should be the case in any physical system.
+This leads to propose a fixed-kinetic version of NHF (FK-NHF), where momenta follow a Gaussian distribution, i.e. its classical mechanics formulation.
+We discuss the impact of the hyperparameters on such transfer and study its overall robustness towards the choice of the numerical integration scheme and of the prior distributions.
+This work provides the following five main contributions: \begin{itemize} \item We introduce a FK-NHF which, thanks to the Hamiltonian evolution, enhances the interpretability of the model at a cheaper computational price, compared to the standard multilayer perceptron version (MLPK-NHF). \item We analyze the effect of multiple parameters of the architecture on sampling a 2D multimodal distribution and show that NHF is robust to the hyper-parameters choice, especially FK-NHF. \item We show that the choice of prior has an influence on the learned dynamics.
+FK-NHF allows better robustness to the choice of prior distribution. \item We evaluate the sampling performance of NHF models on high-dimensional image generation problems and compare them to a classical RealNVP. \item Finally, aside from Generative modeling, flow-based models are relevant for inference \citep{NF_for_variational_inference, ConditionalNF}.
 We test a framework for Bayesian inference using NHF and present numerical experiments for inferring cosmological parameters from astronomical observations.
-The methodology we propose is inspired by Boltzmann generators \cite{boltzmannGenerators}. \end{itemize}
+The methodology we propose is inspired by Boltzmann generators \citep{boltzmannGenerators}. \end{itemize}